rrx/blog/content/posts/2024-05-26-expectations-staff-dev/index.md

 - Being honest with yourself about your productivity and having an objective measure for keeping you honest.
 - Using timers to provide focused blocks of time.
 - Having rituals to start and end your day.
 For example: At the end of your day, write down three things you want to accomplish the next day.
 Review that list the next day.
+- Having regular check-ins with a colleague or your manager to help with accountability.
+- Creating visibility for the work you are doing.
+Nothing is more demoralizing than feeling like your work isn't seen, or doesn't matter.
 - Reviewing your week by asking yourself probing questions such as:
   - “What is my team’s priority?”
   - “What is my division’s priority?”